lukateg/strength-age/README.md

 -- check all skeletons on mobile (they don't work even on full screens) -- fix prompting and short answer ai review, maybe add instructions why is answer wrong -- fix loader
+-- deleting a class deletes a tests, maybe we do not want that

 ----TODO
--- create dev branch and hook it up to netlify, prod from main should be vercel -- remove subscriptionTier from the user since it is not source of true if tier is canceled and always fetch customers table -- fix use cases for subscriptions and test on prod
+-- create dev branch and hook it up to netlify, prod from main should be vercel -- setup a feedback webhook to always email you when a feedback comes -- remove subscriptionTier from the user since it is not source of true if tier is canceled and always fetch customers table -- fix use cases for subscriptions and test on prod
+-- remove tanstack table and add custom responsive table -- create mobile app
+-- create voice learning

 PLAN:
 -- fix bugs